CodeForNikhil/StudentManagementSystem/README.md

 # Student Management Application

-This project is a Student Management Application developed using Spring Boot for the backend REST API and Bootstrap with React for the frontend and MySQL for the database.
+This project is a Student Management Application developed using Spring Boot for the backend REST API,Bootstrap with React for the frontend and MySQL for the database.

 ## Features